iPINNER: An Iterative Physics-Informed Neural Network with Ensemble Kalman Filter: Introduction

-This paper proposes an integrated \textit{\textbf{MoPINNEnKF}} framework that combines the \textbf{M}ulti-\textbf{o}bjective \textbf{P}hysics \textbf{I}nformed \textbf{N}eural \textbf{N}etwork with \textit{\textbf{en}semble Kalman \textbf{F}ilter} (EnKF) \cite{Evensen_1996,evensen2003ensemble,KF_original} to solve PDEs in both forward and inverse settings with noisy observational data.
-The MoPINNEnKF uses reference-point-based non-dominated sorting approach (hereby, referred to as NSGA-III) \cite{deb2000fast,deb2001controlled,deb2013evolutionary} to solve the multi-objective loss function in the original PINN.
-Specifically, MoPINNEnKF employs NSGA-III to generate ensemble members of PINNs within the optimal Pareto front where these ensemble members are further used as forecast model results in EnKF, together with available observation data to iteratively refines the PINNs by updating its data loss function.
-The MoPINNEnKF framework integrates the advantages of two methods, \textit{evolution multi-objective optimizer}, i.e., NSGA-III and \textit{ensemble Kalman filter} (EnKF).
+This paper proposes an integrated \textit{\textbf{iPINNER}} framework that combines the \textbf{I}terative \textbf{P}hysics \textbf{I}nformed \textbf{N}eural \textbf{N}etwork with \textit{\textbf{E}nsemble Kalman Filte\textbf{r}} (EnKF) \cite{Evensen_1996,evensen2003ensemble,KF_original} to solve PDEs in both forward and inverse settings with noisy observational data.
+The iPINNER uses reference-point-based non-dominated sorting approach (hereby, referred to as NSGA-III) \cite{deb2000fast,deb2001controlled,deb2013evolutionary} to solve the multi-objective loss function in the original PINN.
+Specifically, iPINNER employs NSGA-III to generate ensemble members of PINNs within the optimal Pareto front where these ensemble members are further used as forecast model results in EnKF, together with available observation data to iteratively refines the PINNs by updating its data loss function.
+The iPINNER framework integrates the advantages of two methods, \textit{evolution multi-objective optimizer}, i.e., NSGA-III and \textit{ensemble Kalman filter} (EnKF).
 The former can provide more balanced and effective training for PINNs with a multi-objective loss function while the optimal solutions from NSGA-III consist of various members on the optimal Pareto front, expressing the model uncertainty.
 In particular, NSGA-III treats each component of PINN loss as distinct objectives and in the training process, the non-dominated sorting and crowding distance calculation methods is employed \cite{lu2023nsga}.
-On the other hand, the later, i.e., EnKF can be used to assimilate model and observational data to find the optimal solutions in the Bayesian sense.
+On the other hand, the latter, i.e., EnKF can be used to assimilate model and observational data to find the optimal solutions in the Bayesian sense.
 While the original Kalman filter only handles linear systems \cite{KF_original}, the ensemble Kalman filter (EnKF) and its variant \cite{Anderson2001,Evensen_1996,evensen2003ensemble,mou2023efficient,chen2020predicting,popov2021multifidelity} extends it to a wider range of problems by using a Monte Carlo approach.
 Essentially, the EnKF begins with a probability distribution (represented by ensemble members in the forecast) and a likelihood function for observed data, then applies Bayes’ theorem to update this distribution (the “analysis” or posterior) once new observations are introduced.
 However, neural network–based PDE solvers often struggle to generate ensemble members that capture model uncertainty (model errors).
-The EnKF has Therefore, this MoPINNEnKF approach iterately refines the PINNs while leveraging the strengths of NSGA-III's multi-objective optimization capabilities and EnKF's denoising to improve the accuracy and robustness.
+The EnKF has therefore, this iPINNER approach iterately refines the PINNs while leveraging the strengths of NSGA-III's multi-objective optimization capabilities and EnKF's denoising to improve the accuracy and robustness. { The proposed iPINNER framework is general and can be reformulated with different trial spaces once the PDE problem is recast as an optimization problem.
+In this work, we adopt a neural representation $u(x,t;\theta)$, where $\theta$ is the neural parameters, for the two reasons: (1) it can encode physical laws (e.g., PDE constraints, energy dissipation) and (2) it provides mesh-free automatic differentiation for residual evaluation. }